Surfing in the United States: History

 In the early 1900s, surfing began to be recognised by international sporting agencies as a legitimate sport.
 Alexander Hume Ford created the Hands-Around-the-Pacific Club in 1911, which was later renamed the Pan Pacific Union in 1917.
 The organisation focused on the outgrowth of Pacific-area tourism promotion activities, and sponsored the Mid-Pacific Carnival in 1913 at Waikiki, Honolulu.
-The Duke Kahanamoku made his first visit to Huntington Beach in the early 1920s, following his Olympic gold medal win at the 1912 Olympics.
+Duke Kahanamoku made his first visit to Huntington Beach, California in the early 1920s, following his Olympic gold medal win at the 1912 Olympics.
 He is credited with popularising surfing in Southern California from 1913 to 1929.
 By mid-to late 1930s tens of thousands of Americans were travelling to Hawaii every year and experiencing surfing.

 Surfing's popularity began to increase in the United States post-WWII and peaked in the 1960s.
 Now called the U.S. Open of Surfing, the West Coast Surfing Championship was the first surfing tournament in the United States and was held in 1959 at Huntington Beach, California.

 The International Professional Surfers (IPS) was founded by Hawaiian surfers Fred Hemmings and Randy Rarick in 1976.
 The Association of Surfing Professionals was founded in 1983 before officially becoming the World Surf League (WSL) in 2015.
 11 U.S. men and women now compete in the WSL.

 In 2016, The International Olympic Committee (IOC) voted unanimously for the inclusion of surfing in the Tokyo 2020 Olympic Games.
+At the 2020 Olympics, American Carissa Moore won the inaugural gold medal in the Women’s shortboard competition.
+Three years later, fellow American Caroline Marks won gold in the same event at the 2024 Summer Olympics.
+When Los Angeles hosts the 2028 Summer Olympics, the surfing competition will be held at Trestles in nearly San Clemente.